 It is also usually acknowledged that scenarios cannot and will not accurately anticipate the next future crisis, so choosing scenarios is at best a token exercise.
 It is commonly claimed that future crises are unforeseeable, and that the world's complexity means that catastrophic failures and disruption arises from randomness with too many potential future permutations to consider.

-Some have even argued that any kind of expectation and preparedness for future crises is of minimal usefulness, highlighted in the theory of the 'Black Swan' - strategic surprise from extreme events outside the realm of regular expectations, and only able to be predicted in retrospect9.
+Some have even argued that any kind of expectation and preparedness for future crises is of minimal usefulness, highlighted in the theory of the 'Black Swan' - strategic surprise from extreme events outside the realm of regular expectations, and only able to be predicted in retrospect11.

 This has led to a degree of fatalism towards threat assessment.
 Because it is difficult to anticipate rare crises and because very low probability events require a thorough theoretical understanding in place of a statistical dataset of historical observations, the task of rigorous evaluation of potential future threats has appeared daunting.
-If future events will always be unprecedented and unexpected, then expending effort on evaluating potential threats in any detail would be pointless.